 The cast and crew of This Old House, a Boston-based home-improvement and remodeling television show spent two days at Mary & Tito’s in April, 2013.
 While filming a segment in Hatch, purveyors of New Mexico’s best chile told the crew that the very best example of chile is served at Mary & Tito’s.
 The cast and crew proceeded to enjoy every item on the menu.
 More converts!

 Mary & Tito’s is one of those restaurants that elicits a craving only it can sate.
 It is the essence of red chile Nirvana.
+It is truly one of America’s most essential restaurants and the very best in the Land of Enchantment.

 MARY & TITO’S CAFE